e-sollier/filedialpy/README.md

 - **initial_file**: Initial filename.
 - **title**: Title for the dialog window.
 - **filter**: string "*.json *.txt" (different accepted extensions can be separated by a space), or a list of such strings in order to provide several possible filters.
+- **confirm_overwrite**: Only for saveFile.
+If true (default), will prompt the user for a confirmation before overwriting an existing file.
+On some platforms (mac, kdialog), this overwrite confirmation cannot be disabled.

 ## Acknowledgements